Information Ethics Working Group (IEWG) - IFAP/UNESCO

 Chair: Yves Poullet, Emeritus Professor at the University of Namur, Honorary Rector of UNamur and Associate Professor at UC Lille, member of the Royal Academy of Belgium and member of the Litigation Chamber of the Belgian authority of Data protection (Belgium)

-Vice-coordinator: Noémi Bontridder, Researcher at CRIDS/NaDI, University of Namur (Belgium)
+Vice-Chair: Noémi Bontridder, Researcher at CRIDS/NaDI, University of Namur (Belgium)

 Other members: